medianeuroscience/emfdscore/README.md

 $ source activate emfd
 ```

-Next, you must install spaCy, which is the main natural language processing backend that emacscore is built on:
+Next, you must install spaCy, which is the main natural language processing backend that eMFDscore is built on:

 ```
 $ conda install -c conda-forge spacy